 Ok, so you now know what can be achieved with tummy tuck or abdominoplasty cosmetic surgery: But when would it be done?
 What will happen during the actual surgery itself?
 Will you be awake during surgery ?
 And did you know that there is more than one type of tummy tuck operation available to you?
-Click on the tabs to the right to get the answers to these questions and more.
+Click on the tabs below to find out.

 Abdominoplasty surgery is usually done when the patient is struggling to get rid of excess skin and stubborn fat.